valentinomiazzo/jekyll-now/_drafts/2018-10-07-Atari-Panther-Part-1.md

 In this scenario Atari decides that it must have a new console.
 A console based on the Atari STE is briefly considered but a better option is available.

 The Konix Multisystem chips were designed in UK by a small unknown consulting company, Flare Technology.
-The founders are veterans that worked at Sinclair and at Amstrad.
+The founders are veterans that worked in the 8 bit home computer space at Sinclair and at Amstrad.

 Two of the members of Flare Technology, Martin Brennan and John Mathieson, are [contracted by Atari](http://www.konixmultisystem.co.uk/index.php?id=interviews&content=martin ) to work on two new consoles.
 Flare 2 is formed and the design of the Atari Panther and the Atari Jaguar begins in the Q1/89.

 The two consoles are developed in parallel.
-The Jaguar is the real heir of the Konix chipset being a design based on framebuffer with blitter and RISC processors.
+The Jaguar is the heir of the Konix chipset being a 16/64 bit design based on framebuffer, blitter and RISC processors.
 The Panther is more about to productionize a concept already defined by Atari, a sort of 16/32 bit evolution of the Atari 7800.

+Later in '89, while Atari is working on the two consoles, the Japaneses are ready to conquer the USA.
 In 08/89 the Sega Megadrive is released in USA as Sega Genesis and the NEC PC Engine as the NEC TurboGrafx-16.

+Atari has something to release too.
 In 09/89 Atari releases the Lynx portable console, a project acquired from the bankrupt Epyx and designed by two ex-Amiga engineers, Dave Needle and R.J.
 Mical.
+The target here is the Nintendo Gameboy.
+This is interesting in multiple ways.
+First, shows how Atari was not concerned with competing on multiple fronts.
+Second, the Lynx hardware was not used as base for a more powerful home game console version.

 <table style="width:50%;font-size:65%;margin:auto;text-align:center;">
   <tr>